open-source-labs/Docketeer/README.md

 #### Features:

-- Docketeer is a developer tool that's available as an open-source project on GitHub.
+- Docketeer is a Docker developer tool that's available as an open-source project on GitHub.
 - It aims to simplify the development process for projects that use Docker containers.
 - JWT authentication, allowing administrator and non-administrator privileges.
 - Docketeer provides an easy-to-use command-line interface for managing Docker containers, images, and networks.